peasy/Peasy.DataProxy.Http/README.md

 As part of our contractual obligation, we override ```RequestUri``` to provide the endpoint in which the data proxy will communicate with.
 In this example, we hard coded the uri for brevity.
 In practice, you will most likely return a value from a configuration file or similar.

-By simply inheriting from HttpServiceProxyBase and overriding RequestUri, you have a full-blown HTTP data proxy that communicates with an HTTP endpoint, handling the [serialization/deserialization]() of your types, and throws [peasy specific exceptions]() based on HTTP error response codes.
+By simply inheriting from HttpServiceProxyBase and overriding RequestUri, you have a full-blown HTTP data proxy that communicates with an HTTP endpoint, handling the [serialization/deserialization]() of your types, and throwing [peasy specific exceptions]() based on HTTP error response codes.

 ### Serialization/Deserialization